c# Remove Errorprovider from Control [SOLVED!]

 Compatibility with Different .NET Framework Versions

-When utilizing ErrorProvider in your C# application, it is important to consider the compatibility of ErrorProvider with different versions of the .NET Framework.
+When using ErrorProvider in your C# application, it is important to consider the compatibility of ErrorProvider with different versions of the .NET Framework.
 While ErrorProvider is a part of the Windows Forms framework, its behavior and features may vary depending on the specific version of the .NET Framework you are using.

 Framework Version Compatibility